Discover more from Timeless & Timely

 You don’t have to have something to say constantly.

 Sometimes, your audience simply might not want to hear from you.

 And other times, the power of silence can convey something even more powerful.

-We're told that we need to post X number of times a day on Instagram, or keep up a certain cadence on Facebook.
+We’re told that we need to post a certain number of times a day on Instagram, or keep up a certain cadence on Facebook.
 Snapchat creates the ultimate incentive for this behavior with Snapstreaks.